HutchEllis/CS255/README.md

 Understanding all requirements and needs of a project is important when designing because it ensures the project meets the expectations of DriverPass.

 When designing software, I would first gather requirements and analyze it.
-In this course I learned several different modelling types to base requirements around such as UML class diagram, use case diagram, sequence diagram.
+In this course I learned several different modelling types to base requirements around such as UML class diagrams, use case diagrams, sequence diagrams, and activity diagrams.
 Each of these diagrams helps to give a better illustration of the system and helps to further knowledge of the system.